npjg/MediaStation/README.md

 Coming soon!
 For now, the [Disney's Animated Storybook](https://en.wikipedia.org/wiki/Disney%27s_Animated_Storybook) article has great background on the early titles, sourced largely from Newton Lee's books.

 ## Future Enhancements
-- The bytecode decompiler needs a ton of work.
 - Some script data seems to be stored in the executables.
 That should be extracted.
 - Write a wikipedia article about the defunct Michigan-based company Media Station, Inc.